-Li Xiaoyang (Ph.D student in HKU-SUSTech Joint Education Program)
+Li Xiaoyang (Ph.D student in the SUSTech-HKU Joint Education Program)

 As one of the first-batch graduates of the unified enrollment undergraduate programs of SUSTech, I have a deep love for my alma mater, and that's why I joined the joint doctoral program between SUSTech and HKU after my undergraduate studies.
-I'm about to complete my first year in the Department of Electrical and Electronic Engineering of HKU, then return to SUSTech to continue my studies in the coming autumn semester.
 In my opinion, this joint training program has considerable advantages.
 It can not only inspire me with the vitality of innovation in Shenzhen, but also bring to me the opportunity to experience the international vision of Hong Kong.